Jake-Holliman/Jake-Holliman/README.md

         <Title> Intro:
     </head>
     <body>
         <p>Howdy everyone.
 My name is Jake .
 I attended William Jewell College in the northeast corridor of the Kansas City area where I played football and got my degree in Sport Management & Communications.
-For the past 6 years I have been working in a variety of sales roles, and primarialy for the past 3 years I have been working within the manufacturing/industrial automation field.
+For the past 6 years I have been working in a variety of sales roles, and primarily for the past 3 years I have been working within the manufacturing/industrial automation field.
 I am currently enrolled in the Full-Stack Development course through MIT because of my strong desire to get involved within the Software/Tech field.
 In my spare time I enjoy exercise, watching sports and playing Xbox/PC games. </p>
     </body>
 </html>